 We recognize interest and penalties related to unrecognized tax benefits in income tax expense.
-Cohu had approximately \$1.5 million accrued for the payment of interest and penalties at December 28, 2013 and \$0.4 million at December 29, 2012.
-The increase in accrued interest and penalties is due to the Ismeca acquisition.
-Interest expense, net of accrued interest reversed, in 2013, 2012 and 2011 was approximately \$(0.1) million, \$0.1 million and \$0.2 million, respectively.
+Cohu had approximately \$1.4 million accrued for the payment of interest and penalties at December 27, 2014 and \$1.5 million at December 28, 2013.
+Interest expense, net of accrued interest reversed, was not significant in 2014 and in 2013 and 2012 was approximately \$(0.1) million and \$0.1 million, respectively.

-Our U.S. federal and state income tax returns for years after 2009 and 2008, respectively, remain open to examination, subject to the statute of limitations.
+Our U.S. federal and state income tax returns for years after 2010 and 2009, respectively, remain open to examination, subject to the statute of limitations.
 Net operating loss and credit carryforwards arising prior to these years are also open to examination if and when utilized.
 The statute of limitations for the assessment and collection of income taxes related to our foreign tax returns varies by country.
 In the foreign countries where we have significant operations these time periods generally range from four to ten years after the year for which the tax return is due or the tax is assessed.

-6. Segment and Related Information
+8. Segment and Related Information

 Our reportable segments are business units that offer different products and are managed separately because each business requires different technology and marketing strategies.
-Our three segments are: semiconductor equipment, microwave communications and video cameras.
+As discussed in Note 2, in June 2014, we sold substantially all the assets of Cohu Electronics, which comprised our video camera segment and have presented financial information for this segment as discontinued operations.
+Subsequent to this transaction Cohu's remaining reportable segments are semiconductor and microwave communications equipment.